pytorch/pytorch/docs/source/community/contribution_guide.rst

         open an issue first before implementing a PR.

-   -  Core changes and refactors can be quite difficult to coordinate, as the pace of development on PyTorch master is quite fast.
+   -  Core changes and refactors can be quite difficult to coordinate, as the pace of development on PyTorch main is quite fast.
       Definitely reach out about fundamental or cross-cutting changes;
       we can often give guidance about how to stage such changes into more easily reviewable pieces.